 After we receive your student aid report or California aid report, we will review the information to determine if we need additional documentation to complete processing (i.e. tax transcripts, etc.).
 This process is required by federal and state regulations and is done to ensure the accuracy of the information you reported.

 You should receive an acknowledgement email from SWC 1-2 weeks after you receive your SAR.
 If you do not receive an acknowledgement email you may inquire about your status at the Financial Aid Office or check your WebAdvisor account under “Financial Aid” for any documents needed for processing.

 Step 4: Submit Documents

 Submit all documents requested on your acknowledgement email.
 Make copies of all documents before submitting, and put your (the student's) name and student identification number on each page submitted.
-Documents may be submitted in person at the Financial Aid Office or at the Higher Education Centers (except for the Intent to Enroll, which can only be submitted online).
-Please do not send documents that have not been requested by the SWC Financial Aid Office.
+Documents may be submitted in person at the Financial Aid Office or at the Higher Education Centers.
+Please do not submit documents that have not been requested by the SWC Financial Aid Office.

 Step 5: Verification

 Your application, and any supporting documents, will be reviewed for accuracy.
 Applications are reviewed in order by the “file complete” date (the date all requested documents were submitted).
 During this process, it may be necessary to request additional information for clarification or to resolve discrepancies.
 Please respond quickly – the sooner you respond, the faster we can process your application.

 Step 6: Award Notification Email

 A financial aid award notification email detailing amounts and the types of aid programs offered to you will be e-mailed to your SWC student e-mail address.
 Awards are made based on full-time enrollment (12 units or more per semester), so if you enroll in less than full time, your award may be reduced or adjusted.
 Please check "MY Financial Aid" in your WebAdvisor account for more information.